 - Fewer bugs and more stable products exist

-- Better flexibility, scalability, and features are just some of the advantages of the SDK.finance core banking software ready for German banking.
+- Better flexibility, scalability, and features are just some of the advantages of the SDK.finance banking software is ready.

 What is a digital banking platform?

 A digital banking platform is a comprehensive software solution that serves as the foundation for delivering modern banking services through digital channels.

 It encompasses various modules and functionalities to enable core banking operations, customer management, transaction processing, and integration with external systems.

 What factors should be considered when selecting a digital banking platform?